Find what you are looking for

 chevron-up

-Most of the advice here is aimed at councils and others responsible for maintenance and provision of equestrian access.
+Most of the advice here is aimed at councils and others responsible for providing equestrian access.

 There are no 'BHS approved' structures or surfaces.
 Approval is always site-dependent.
-The Society's advice here is generalised, based on optimum for most equestrians and horses and strongly recommends it be consulted for specific circumstances.
-Horses and their riders or drivers vary considerably in size, agility, character and preference, however, the Society's advice aims to be inclusive of all, even if individuals have different opinions.
+The Society's advice here is generalised, based on optimum for most equestrians and horses.
+Please consult the Society for specific circumstances.
+Horses and their riders or drivers vary considerably in size, agility, character and preference, however, the Society's advice aims to be inclusive, even if individuals have different opinions.

 Surfaces